4 Searching the Literature

 Exploratory searching can become a rabbit hole.
 You find one interesting paper, which leads to five more, which lead to twenty more, and suddenly you’ve spent three days reading and haven’t written a word.

-- Redundancy: You keep finding the same papers cited repeatedly, or new searches return mostly papers you’ve already seen.
+Two signs you’ve searched enough for exploratory purposes: redundancy — you keep finding the same papers cited repeatedly, or new searches return mostly papers you’ve already seen — and conceptual clarity — you can articulate the main debates, gaps, and approaches in the field.

 It’s important to accept that science is iterative.
 You’ll search, read, and think on repeat.